vsrods/rf2_check_profiles/README.md

 * Lost in all the parameters of Multiplayer.json and player.json ?

-* Difficulties to administrate parameters for several rF2 user profiles ?
+* Difficulties to administrate parameters of several rF2 dedicated servers ?

 **rf2_check_profiles** is an answer bringing you configuration models to assign to your profiles.
 You can customize the models and apply to the needed user profiles.
 It also brings referenced configurations aspect.